 In return, individuals require openness to communication, responsibility of personal actions, and acknowledgement of deeds -good and bad, alike.

 One comment that I hear and see in abundance is, “Everyone makes mistakes.”
 Sure, they do.
 But very few, if any, are emotionally mature enough in accepting or acknowledging mistakes being brought to their attention, let alone being educated on what the mistake was and how to fix it.

 Most individuals I’ve encountered are enraged, incensed, and defensive as hell at the mere mention of any misstep made.

-They want more to hate being corrected than they are being anxious to correct their own actions because it’s easier to blame others than it is to swallow pride and stand up to one’s own oversights.
+They want more to hate being corrected than they are anxious to correct their own actions because it’s easier to blame others than it is to swallow pride and stand up to one’s own oversights.

 There isn’t anything wrong with making mistakes.
 Not a thing.
 It is on their backs that are built the strongest minds.
 Failure is the greatest teacher in the world.
 One simply needs to be open-minded and mature enough to recognize, accept, fix, and continue.
 That’s a tall order, and one that requires little effort.